codegouvfr/sill/docs/setting-up-a-development-environment.md

 ## Run local databases

-To launch local databses, you can quickly do that by running the following command
+To launch local databases, you can quickly do that by running the following command

 `docker compose -f docker-compose.ressources.yml up`

-We are almost finished !
-Go to http://localhost:8081/auth/ to set up a small manual config (that can't be automated yet).

-Login with admin credentials.
-In our dev environment we used `admin` for both `username` and `password`.

-Go to `userprofile` tab, choose the `JSON Editor` tab.

-Then copy paste the content of the file `keycloak-dev-user-profile.json` located in the root folder into the text field.

-Save an your are good to go !
+This will also start the keycloak server, with a basic configuration (at the root of the project:`keycloak-dev-realm.json`).

 ## Defining the sill-api parameter